Ken Sema

-Kenneth Nlata Sema (born 30 September 1993) is a Swedish professional footballer who plays as a midfielder for EFL Championship club Watford and the Sweden national team.
+Kenneth Nlata Sema (born 30 September 1993) is a Swedish professional footballer who plays as a left midfielder for Cypriot First Division club Pafos and the Sweden national team.

 Club career

 Early career

 Sema got promoted to the IFK Norrköping first team as a 19-year old in 2013.
 However, he spent the entire season on loan to IF Sylvia and did not get his contract renewed after it expired at the end of the season.

 In 2014, he signed for second-tier team Ljungskile SK.

 Östersunds FK

 In January 2016, Sema signed for Östersunds FK in the Allsvenskan, where he would have his major breakthrough.
 Sema won the 2016–17 Svenska Cupen with Östersund, assisting three of their four goals in the final, and later played a major role in their 2017–18 UEFA Europa League campaign.
 On 22 February 2018, Sema scored a goal in a 2–1 win against Arsenal in the round of 32.
 Despite this, Östersund were eliminated from the Europa League after losing 2–4 on aggregate.